-Nairobi is located at 1°09′S 36°39′E and 1°27′S 37°06′E and in between Kampala and Mombasa cities, having 684-sq.km. of land.
-It lies adjacent to the eastern edge of the rift valley, 588ft (1795m) above the sea level.
+Nairobi is located at 1°09′S 36°39′E and 1°27′S 37°06′E and in between Kampala and Mombasa cities, having 684 square kilometres of land.
+It lies adjacent to the eastern edge of the rift valley, 5889 ft (1795 metres) above sea level.
 The Ngong hills occupy the western part of the city.
-Mount Kenya is on the North of the city and Mount Kilimanjaro lies towards south-east of Nairobi.
+Mount Kenya is on the North of the city, and Mount Kilimanjaro lies towards the southeast of Nairobi.

-The Nairobi River and its tributaries flow through the Nairobi Province and join River Athi on the county's eastern edge.
-The Kenyan Parliament buildings, Nairobi Law Courts, Kenyatta Conference Centre, the Holy Family Cathedral and the Nairobi City Hall surround the square.
+The Nairobi River, along with its tributaries, flows through the Nairobi Province.
+City Square is in the heart of the city.
+The Kenyan Parliament buildings, Nairobi Law Courts, Kenyatta Conference Centre, the Holy Family Cathedral and the Nairobi City Hall, surround the square.

 Nairobi experiences a moderate climate with sunny summers and cool winters.
-The temperature in winter (June/July) drops down up to 9°C (48°F), and in summer period from December to March, the temperatures average in the mid-twenties Celsius during the day time, the average maximum temperature during this period is 24°C (75°F).
+The temperature in winter (June/July) drops down up to 9°C (48°F).
+The temperature ranges between 20°C - 30°C (68°F - 86°F ) during the summer.
 Rainfall is moderate.
-The drizzles are experienced in between late summer and autumn.
+It may drizzle in between late summer and autumn.